Discovery São Paulo

 People

-Nowadays, São Paulo has the most varied and the largest population in Brazil: around three million immigrants of 70 nationalities.
-The state is heavily focussed on business, and has plenty of cultural features,...
+São Paulo has the most varied and largest population in Brazil: around three million immigrants of 70 nationalities.
+The state is heavily focused on business and has plenty of cultural features, especially in the capital, the financial heart of Brazil and South America’s most populated metropolis.

-especially in the capital, which is the financial heart of Brazil, and South America’s most populated metropolis.
 MASP (São Paulo Art Museum), the Pinacoteca do Estado and the Latin America Memorial are just a few of the city’s cultural highlights.
-Sampa, as it is known locally, also has plenty of parks, such as the Ibirapuera, diverse markets dotted about its neighbourhoods, and nightlife 7 nights a week.
+As it is known locally, Sampa also has plenty of parks, such as the Ibirapuera, diverse markets dotted about its neighbourhoods, and nightlife seven nights a week.

 Gastronomy